scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

-As a result, poliastro offers a unit-safe API that performs the least amount of computation possible to minimize the performance penalty of unit checks, and also a unit-unsafe API tha offers maximum performance at the cost of not performing any unit validation checks.
+As a result, poliastro offers a unit-safe API that performs the least amount of computation possible to minimize the performance penalty of unit checks, and also a unit-unsafe API that offers maximum performance at the cost of not performing any unit validation checks.

 .. figure:: architecture.pdf